Atrial Septal Defect Repair in Children

 - Your child's surgeon will make a second incision in your child's heart.
 He or she will close the ASD with stitches or a patch.
 The bypass machine will be stopped and blood will flow through your child's heart again.
 The incision in your child's heart will be closed with stitches.
 His or her surgeon may place a drain in his or her chest to remove air, blood, or fluid.
 The incision in your child's chest will be closed with wire and stitches or staples.
 A bandage will be placed over the incision.

 What will happen after an ASD repair?

-Healthcare providers will monitor his blood pressure, heartbeat, oxygen levels, and breathing.
+Healthcare providers will monitor his or her blood pressure, heartbeat, oxygen levels, and breathing.
 They will check your child's bandage for bleeding or swelling.
 Do not let your child get out of bed until healthcare providers say it is okay.
-He may need blood tests, chest x-rays, an EKG, or an echocardiogram before he leaves the hospital.
+He or she may need blood tests, chest x-rays, an EKG, or an echocardiogram before he leaves the hospital.
 These tests will make sure the ASD is closed and your child's heart is working correctly.

 What can I do to help my child recover in the hospital after surgery?

 - Help your child cough and deep breathe.
-This will decrease his risk for a lung infection.
+This will decrease his or her risk for a lung infection.
 Have your child take deep breaths and cough 10 times each hour.
-Your child should hold a pillow tightly against his incision when he coughs.
+Your child should hold a pillow tightly against his or her incision when he coughs.
 Tell him to take a deep breath and hold it for as long as he can.
 Then tell him to let the air out and cough strongly.